SSWConsulting/SSW.Rules.Content/rules/post-using-social-media-management-tools/rule.md

 For more on bit.ly and URL shortening, check out [Rules to Better bit.ly](/rules-to-better-bit-ly).

-**Tip:** Buffer does not tag people on Facebook.
-You will need to manually go onto the Facebook page you posted through and edit the post to tag the people you wanted.
+**Tip:** Buffer does not tag people on Facebook or Linkedin.
+You will need to manually go to the Facebook/Linkedin post and edit it to tag the people you want.

 ## SocialPilot